-- .1 theories of urban design and the planning of communities; - .2 the influence of the design and development of cities, past and present on the contemporary built environment; - .3 current planning policy and development control legislation, including social, environmental and economic aspects, and the relevance of these to design development.

-GC5 Understanding of the relationship between people and buildings, and between buildings and their environment, and the need to relate buildings and the spaces between them to human needs and scale.

-- .1 the needs and aspirations of building users; - .2 the impact of buildings on the environment, and the precepts of sustainable design; - .3 the way in which buildings fit in to their local context.
+- GC4 The graduate will have knowledge of: - .1 theories of urban design and the planning of communities; - .2 the influence of the design and development of cities, past and present on the contemporary built environment; - .3 current planning policy and development control legislation, including social, environmental and economic aspects, and the relevance of these to design development. - GC5 Understanding of the relationship between people and buildings, and between buildings and their environment, and the need to relate buildings and the spaces between them to human needs and scale. - GC5 The graduate will have an understanding of: - .1 the needs and aspirations of building users; - .2 the impact of buildings on the environment, and the precepts of sustainable design; - .3 the way in which buildings fit into their local context.